 Sign up for a rewards credit card for wedding purchases.

-Even though I love Dave Ramsey, I don’t 100% subscribe to his no-credit card policy.
-There’s some good that can come from using certain credit cards – like awesome rewards miles and points towards travel.
-Many couples will take out a rewards card and put all of their wedding purchases on that card to earn points towards their honeymoon!
-If you’re going to spend the money anyway, you might as well earn a little extra perks from it, right?
+Even though we love the idea of staying debt-free, we don’t 100% subscribe to Dave Ramsey’s no-credit-card policy.
+There’s some good that can come from using certain credit cards – like earning awesome rewards miles and points you can use towards travel.
+Many couples open a new rewards card and put all of their wedding purchases on that card to earn points towards their honeymoon!
+If you’re going to spend the money anyway, you might as well earn some extra perks from it, right?

-Do some research to find the best rewards cards for travel rewards to a destination you’d like to go.
-Consider airline rewards cards, hotel rewards cards, etc — use your rewards credit card exclusively for wedding purchases and earn points to redeem for free honeymoon flights, free hotel nights, or other great rewards depending on the card you choose.
-Many cards come with a sign-up bonus like 50,000 miles if you spend a certain amount in the first few months, so it’s definitely worth checking for bonuses like that for added deals!
+Do some research to find the best rewards cards for travel rewards to a destination you’d like to go to.
+Consider airline rewards cards, hotel rewards cards, etc. Use your rewards credit card exclusively for wedding purchases and earn points to redeem for free honeymoon flights, hotel nights, or other great rewards depending on the card you choose.
+Many cards come with a sign-up bonus like 50,000 miles if you spend a certain amount in the first few months.
+It’s definitely worth checking for bonuses like that for added deals!

 If you decide to use a credit card to earn points on your wedding purchases, just make sure to pay it off every month with funds from your wedding savings account.
-If you’re smart and savvy in how you use your card, you can truly make it work FOR you instead of against you.
+If you use your credit card responsibly, you can make it work FOR you instead of against you.